 First of all, remember that DOGS LIKE pee and poo!
 They love the smell.
 It tells them everything about where dogs have been, what they’ve eaten, their physical conditions, even their moods.
 Smelling messes is like us reading a book or watching a movie!
 As I like to put it: when your dog messes in your house, if he’s doing anything at all intentional with you in mind, he’s leaving you a gift!
-This might be hard to conceive, but try.
+Of course it isn’t an intentional “gift”; but the point is to try to see how one-sided our human assumptions are.
 We’ll never be able to live harmoniously with our dogs if we can’t learn to see the world through their eyes (and noses :).

 What about the reasons people give that prove their dogs are devious and vengeful?

 – “He knows he’s supposed to do it outside!”

 Yes, he knows outdoors is where lots of other dogs do it, and hopefully he’s never been punished for doing it out there (and instead been rewarded).
 But this doesn’t mean he knows he SHOULDN’T to do it INSIDE!